IsolatedMy/matrix-cpos/doc/compiler_design/blocks.md

 + `block_height` is the first dimension of block;
 + `block_width` is the second dimension of block;
 + `nnz` is the number of non-zero elements in original matrix.

+In fact, `shape` and `nnz` can be deduced by other arguments.
+Currently, we choose to keep this redundancy.

 For example, for matrix $A$ as follow: